the-obsidian/DiscordBridge/README.md

 ## Upcoming Features

-* Add support for a URL shortening service so attachment URLs aren't so flipping long
 * Add support for relaying embeds
 * Make Discord responses for certain commands return in pretty embeds
 * More of the 'fun' commands that literally every Discord bot has (with matching Minecraft commands!)